 52.)
 Drew Dodd’s dad’s dog’s dead.

 53.)
-Slimy snake slithered down the sandy Sahara.
+The slimy snake slithered down the sandy Sahara.

 54.)
 Shave a single shingle thin.